Numerically Investigating the Emergent Cyclic Inflation Scenario: Emergent Cyclic Inflation

 In other words the smaller the entropy, the quicker the turnaround, and the higher the temperature of the turnaround.
 In turn, as the turnaround temperature becomes closer to the temperature when equilibrium is lost, the smaller is the entropy produced, and therefore the smaller is the growth of the universe in a given cycle.
 Thus the universe no longer grows by the same factor in every cycle but the growth starts to become vanishingly small as we go back in cycles, see~\cite{emergent-cyclic} for a more detailed analytical argument.
-Effectively, as one goes back in cycles the entropy production switches off and the universe asymptotes to a periodic evolution which is indeed geodesically complete.
+Effectively, as one goes back in cycles the entropy production switches off~\footnote{For a universe where time can be continued till past infinity, it becomes a bit confusing to think in terms of “initial conditions”.
+Rather, for instance, one can think about the entropy of the present universe.
+As was first discussed in~\cite{emergent-cyclic}, there is a critical value of entropy below which the evolution of the universe is periodic.
+In this case, there is no entropy production in any of the cycles as the turnaround temperature is higher than the temperature when equilibrium is lost.
+If, on the other hand, the entropy of the universe today is larger than this critical value, this implies an emergent cyclic behavioral pattern where the entropy has been increasing in every cycle.
+The increase however tapers down as $t\ra -\infty$, and the entropy approaches the critical value from above as $t \ra -\infty$.
+In this case the entropy production never really completely switches off, but approximately does so.
+Mathematically, when one solves the coupled set of differential equations governing the evolution of the scale factor and the energy components, two different sets of trajectories emerge: Periodic trajectories which are phenomenologically unviable, and the asymmetric emergent cyclic trajectories which can be viable. } and the universe asymptotes to a periodic evolution which is indeed geodesically complete.

 To see this play out quantitatively, we have to include a curvature term in the energy density and pressure: \ba \rho&=&\rho_r+\rho_m-\La+\rho_k\\ p&=& \3\rho_r+\La-\3\rho_k\ , \ea